The-Dumb-Dino/Dinos-Hangar/README.md

 # Dinos-Hangar
 This is the repository of Dino's Shipmod

 For now the mod is in beta and unbalanced so you may need to unlock some ships via console when its too hard.
+!!!FED TANKER HAS TO BE UNLOCKED WITH CONSOLE AND WONT BE UNLOCKED BY WHAT THE DESCRIPTION TELLS YOU!!!
 To do that press escape > options > Configure Keybinds and then select a good keybind to open the console.